jimbrig/KaaS/0-Slipbox/Dimensional Modeling.md

 ## Overview

+> “Dimensions in data management and data warehousing contain relatively static data about such entities as geographical locations, customers, or products.
+Data captured by Slowly Changing Dimensions (SCDs) change slowly but unpredictably, rather than according to a regular schedule” — Wikipedia.

 **Dimensional modeling** (**DM**) is part of the *[Business Dimensional Lifecycle](https://en.wikipedia.org/wiki/The_Kimball_Lifecycle "The Kimball Lifecycle")* methodology developed by [[Ralph Kimball]] ([wiki](https://en.wikipedia.org/wiki/Ralph_Kimball "Ralph Kimball")) which includes a set of methods, techniques and concepts for use in [data warehouse](https://en.wikipedia.org/wiki/Data_warehouse "Data warehouse") design.

 The approach focuses on identifying the key [business processes](https://en.wikipedia.org/wiki/Business_process "Business process") within a business and modeling and implementing these first before adding additional business processes, as a [bottom-up approach](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design "Top-down and bottom-up design").